finaud/Vitae-Backend/README.md

 ## How We Built It
 The front-end was developed in Swift, and communicates with the back-end via HTTP requests and the Google Firebase SDK.
-The back-end is a Flask server that also contains a custom pytorch model, trained on over 100 invasive species found in Ontario.
+The back-end is a Flask server that also contains a custom fastai model, trained on over 100 invasive species found in Ontario.
 All user data is stored on Google Firebase.

 ## Challenges We Ran Into